beejjorgensen/bgnet/src/bgnet.md

 You can use every combination of "n", "h", "s", and "l" you want, not counting the really stupid ones.
-For example, there is NOT a `stolh()` ("Short to Long Host") function—not at this party, anyway.
+For example, there is NOT a `stolh()` ("Short to Long Host") function---not at this party, anyway.
 But there are:

 \index{htons()@\texttt{htons()}}\index{htonl()@\texttt{htonl()}}\index{ntohs()@\texttt{ntohs()}}\index{ntohl()@\texttt{ntohl()}}